 - 1. Turn unit on, allow time for power up cycle to complete its start up process. - 2.
 Select either HF or Lift Start TIG with the HF/Lift Start/Stick selector switch.
 Select DC mode with the AC/DC torch switch. - 3.
 Plug in Torch and select 4T or 2T mode with the selector switch OR plug in foot pedal and select 2T. - 4.
 If using the torch switch select start/end amps amperage by rotating the knob to increase or decrease amps for starting and ending the weld. - 5.
-If using the torch switch, select up/down slope time by rotating the knob to increase/decrease the ramp up or ramp down time of the amperage. - 6.
+If using the torch switch, select up/ down slope time by rotating the knob to increase/decrease the ramp up or ramp down time of the amperage. - 6.
 Adjust amps with amp control knob. - 7.
 Start arc as depicted above. - 8.
 If using 2T, continue to hold the torch switch until you are ready to stop welding.
 Release the switch.
-The Arc will then cease.
-If using pedal raise foot fully off the pedal and arc will stop automatically. - 9.
+The Arc will then cease. - If using pedal raise foot fully off the pedal and arc will stop automatically. - 9.
 If using 4T, release the switch, after arc initiates.
 Continue to weld without holding the switch down.
 To stop, press and release the switch again.

-- 1. Turn on the power switch on the rear of the unit.
-Allow unit to cycle through its start up program. - 2.
-Select the Stick mode with the HF/Lift Start/Stick selector switch. - 3.
-Make sure electrode holder is hooked into the positive connector and the work clamp is hooked the negative connector. - 4.
-Select the amps desired.
+1. Turn on the power switch on the rear of the unit.
+Allow unit to cycle through its start up program.

+2. Select the Stick mode with the HF/Lift Start/Stick selector switch.

+3. Make sure electrode holder is hooked into the positive connector and the work clamp is hooked the negative connector.

+4. Select the amps desired.
 Use the electrode diameter selection chart in this manual to determine the approximate range of amps suitable for the rod size selected.
 Consult the welding electrode manufacturer's recommendation for proper amperage range.
-Each manufacturer has specific recommendations for its electrodes. - 5.
-Use the arc force control to select the desired arc characteristics, creating the desired arc characteristic and automatic amp response needed to maintain the arc when voltage falls below the threshold.
+Each manufacturer has specific recommendations for its electrodes.

+5. Use the arc force control to select the desired arc characteristics, creating the desired arc characteristic and automatic amp response needed to maintain the arc when voltage falls below the threshold.
 6011 Cellulose electrodes will require more arc force control than other rods, but each brand and size will weld a little differently.
-The arc force control setting will vary from person to person as well, with different rod angles, positions, and arc lengths all factoring into the arc force control performance. - 6.
-(Available late 2013) Adjust surge current to create a hotter start than the actual weld current to prevent rod sticking and improve starting reliability. - 6.
-Strike the arc with either the tapping method or the match strike method.
+The arc force control setting will vary from person to person as well, with different rod angles, positions, and arc lengths all factoring into the arc force control performance.

+6. Strike the arc with either the tapping method or the match strike method.
 Beginners usually find that the match strike method yields best results.
 Professionals tend to gravitate toward the tapping method because of its placement accuracy which helps prevent arc striking outside of the weld zone.